kerim/kerim-old.github.com/pubs.markdown

 title: "寫作 Publications"
 ---

+*Note: These publications are also available on my [academia.edu](https://ndhu.academia.edu/KerimFriedman) page.*

 ## Refereed Publications

 “Anthropological Publics and Their Onlookers: The Dynamics of Multiple Audiences In The Blog Savageminds.org.”
 With Alex Golub.
 In *[Media, Engagement, and Anthropological Practice: Contemporary Scholarship](http://www.berghahnbooks.com/title.php?rowtag=PinkMedia)*, Simone Abram and Sarah Pink, eds.
 Berghahn Books.
 October 2015.